wescale/kubernetes-formation/Day-2/Pods/exercise-2/README.md

 ## For each worker node, apply a taint

-*DO not add taint to a MASTER node!*:
+*DO not add taint to a Worker nodes!*:
 ```
 kubectl taint node <NODE1_NAME> node-type=prod:NoExecute
 kubectl taint node <NODE3_NAME> node-type=dev:NoExecute